clirdlf/ndsa.org/levels-of-preservation-group.md

 <p><span style="font-weight: 400;">Winter-</span><span style="font-weight: 400;"><br /></span><span style="font-weight: 400;">Spring 2018-19</span></p>
 </td>
 <td>
-<p><span style="font-weight: 400;">[Insert deliverables from Working Group work plans here] - These dates will be refined once the groups are formed.
-These are currently in progress.
-Each working group has its own plans and deliverables.</span></p>
+<p><span style="font-weight: 400;">These are currently in progress.
+Each working group has its own plans and deliverables.
+[Insert deliverables from Working Group work plans here if possible.] - These dates will be refined once the groups are formed.  </span></p>
 </td>
 <td>
 <p><span style="font-weight: 400;">Working Group leads, with oversight from Levels Reboot Team</span></p>